dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-client/_index.md

   const topic = "topic-a";

-  // Configure Subscriber for a Topic with rule set await server.pubsub.subscribe('pubsub-redis', 'topic-1', {
+  // Configure Subscriber for a Topic with rule set
+  // Note: the default route and match patterns are optional await server.pubsub.subscribe('pubsub-redis', 'topic-1', {
     default: "/default",
     rules: [